agronholm/anyio/docs/cancellation.rst

                 await sleep(2)
                 print('This should never be printed')

-            # The deadline_reached property will be True if a timeout occurred
+            # The cancelled_caught property will be True if timeout was reached
-            print('Exited cancel scope, deadline reached =', scope.deadline_reached)
+            print('Exited cancel scope, cancelled =', scope.cancelled_caught)

     run(main)

-.. warning:: On Trio, there is a known issue where explicitly cancelling a cancel scope
+.. note:: It's recommended not to directly cancel a scope from :func:`~fail_after`, as
-    with a deadline can lead to :exc:`TimeoutError` being erronously raised from the :func:`fail_after` context manager if the manual cancellation happens before the deadline is reached, but exiting from the context block is delayed long enough for' the deadline timer to go off.
-See the relevant `Trio issue <https://github.com/python-trio/trio/issues/698>`_ for details.
+    that may currently result in :exc:`TimeoutError` being erroneously raised if exiting the scope is delayed long enough for the deadline to be exceeded.

 Shielding
 ---------